 (With each prayer you go stronger!
 Grinding your opponent into nothing!)

 The servants of Menoth, are led by priests who sing their enchancing prayers and stay safe at the rear of the army.
 They are not usually individually powerful, and they like to allocate their focus and let warjacks use it rather than spend it themselves.
 Why?
-Because the Protectorate are a Faction of synergies, while denying the enemy.
-Most famously, of prayers that can turn a whole chassis of mediocre jacks into untouchable, unstoppable death machines.
+Because the Protectorate are a Faction of building synergies, while denying the enemy.
+Most famously, the Faction of prayers that can turn a whole chassis of mediocre warjacks into untouchable, unstoppable death machines.
 If you want to wear away at your opponent, using effective and potent warjacks, and hold your holy symbol before you denying your opponent’s power then the Protectorate of Menoth is the Faction for you.